 Keeping our children safe

-During the current Lockdown where we are actively encouraging our children to go online to access school work it can become increasingly difficult to set boundaries for them when they play online games.
+Where we are actively encouraging our children to go online to access school work it can become increasingly difficult to set boundaries for them when they play online games.
 At school we talk about SMART with the children but getting them to apply this advice at home can sometimes be hard.
 There are many resources to support parents to manage their child's access to games but less for the children themselves - most guides are aimed at children older than 11.

 The BBC have produced a series of informative guides covering many aspects of online gaming which can be accessed by clicking here

 internetmatters.org is a really useful website that covers a lot of online safety issues and also has a good section about online gaming - the video below is one of the resources filmed by a parent who became concerned about her daughters online gaming behaviours.

 - Talk – be open and honest about their online gaming and make sure they are aware of the risks involved.